(a) Providing the system and services that we offer; and

 ii Or any rights analogous to the rights set out in Article 6bis of the Berne Convention for Protection of Literary and Artistic Works 1886 (as amended from time to time).

-(cc) Standard Package means the Standard Package options available to the Customer as advertised on the Site and subject to a Subscription Fee.
+(jj) Subscription Plan means the standard plan option available to the Customer as advertised on the Site and subject to a Subscription Fee.

-(dd) Subscription Fee means the either the monthly or annual fee charged for use of Creatively Squared, as advertised on the Site and/or agreed in the Commercial Terms.
+(kk) Subscription Fee means the Fees charged on a periodical basis for a Subscription Plan, as advertised on the Site and/or agreed in the Commercial Terms.

 1.1 The licence granted under these Terms of Service shall be ongoing until terminated in accordance with the terms of these Terms of Service and/or the Commercial Terms.

 (a) To use Creatively Squared in accordance with these Terms of Service and/or the Commercial Terms;

 (b) If creating an Account, that it is authorised to establish and maintain the Account and pay for any Bookings made within the Account; and

 (c) To pay the Fees in accordance with the pricing agreed in these Terms of Service and/or the Commercial Terms as and when they fall due.

 1.3 The use of Creatively Squared and/or Visual Content may be further increased or restricted under any Commercial Terms agreed between the Customer and the Company.